Chad-Mowbray/DockerIntro/README.md

 Not too bad, right?

-The "FROM" tells Docker which image to start out with.
+The "FROM" command tells Docker which image to start out with.
-The "WORKDIR" tells Docker where in the container to run commands.
+The "WORKDIR" command tells Docker where in the container to run commands.
-(NOTE: "image" is like a class and "container" is like an instance) The "COPY" tells Docker to copy whatever is in our current local directory into the Docker container (this would be our program)
+(NOTE: "image" is like a class and "container" is like an instance) The "COPY" command tells Docker to copy whatever is in our current local directory into the Docker container (this would be our program)
-The "CMD" tells Docker what command to run in our container to get things started off
+The "CMD" command tells Docker what command to run in our container to get things started off

 In other words, we are saying, "Hey Docker, I'd like to have a container that runs Python 2.7.
 Once you get that ready, go ahead and prepare to run some commands from /usr/src/app.
 Then I'd like you to copy all the files that are in my current directory into /usr/src/app in the container.
 Finally, if you would be so kind, please have Python run the file that you just copied /usr/src/app/hi.py"